-RE 116 - Real Estate Economics
+RE 116 - Real Estate Economics (CSU)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Metho 1: Letter Credit Status: Credit, degree applicable
+Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, degree applicable requirements for development, as well as the business and real estate cycles.

-Conditions of Enrollment: Recommended Preparation: Real Estate 111, 114 and 140; or California Bureau of Real Estate (BRE) license; or California Bureau of Real Estate Appraisers (BREA) license
+Conditions of Enrollment: Recommended Preparation: RE 111, RE 114 and RE 140; or California Bureau of Real Estate (BRE) license; or California Bureau of Real Estate Appraisers (BREA) license

 This course provides instruction on the aspects that tie economics and politics to real estate land use.
-Emphasis is on the factors, which create value in real estate, including urban development, governmental policies and requirements for development, as well as the business and real estate cycles.
+Emphasis is on the factors, which create value in real estate, including urban development, governmental policies, and